byscourge/waifu-dl/README.md

 *  waifu -p [ Print image URL ]
 *  waifu -vc -ne -ghentai [ Set mode to only NSFW, search the tag hentai and view the image with chafa ]
 *  waifu -vc -nn -gwaifu [ Set mode to no NSFW (only SFW), search the tag waifu and view the image with chafa ]
+* waifu -vc -nb -gwaifu -as [ Set mode to both NSFW and SFW, search the tag ecchi, set only as static images, and view the image with chafa ]

 - -g is equivalent to --tag!
+- -a is equivalent to --type!

 ## Installation
 ```bash